Important dates

 Studies and professional services grants

 In addition to a grant for conservation work, a matching of grant of $25,000 is also available for studies, reports, plans and professional services for architects, engineers and other professional consultants associated with the conservation of a historic place.
-The same maximum grant applies to the 4 types of historic places listed above.
+The same maximum grant applies to all historic resources regardless of designation.

 Eligibility